List of Father Ted characters: Father Jack Hackett

 Jack has very bad personal hygiene.
 This is evident from his unkempt hair, scabs near his mouth, stains on his clerical collar and decaying teeth.
 His chair also has a large stain behind his head.
-Ted once panicked when he thought that the time of the year for Jack's bath was approaching.
+Ted once panicked when he thought that the time of the year for Jack's bath was approaching, however, to Ted's utmost relief, he remembers it had been performed over six months prior.
 Jack also has a variety of smells, including vegetables, which attracted rabbits (which he refers to as "rats" and "hairy Japanese bastards") in the episode "The Plague".
 Jack once locked Father Jessup in his underpants hamper, where Jessup was tormented by the extreme smell.
 Mrs Doyle wears a helmet when clipping Jack's nails, as does everyone else in the room.

 Jack is usually in his chair, often sleeping, and is rarely active.
 In the episode "Escape from Victory", it emerges that Jack slept for 14 days straight after drinking a whole bottle of an alcoholic sleeping aid known as "Dreamy Sleepy Nightie Snoozy Snooze", which is banned in most European countries.
 When he has to be brought out of his chair, he usually has to be put in a wheelchair, which is generally pushed by someone else.
 He has a walking stick with him when he is in his chair, although he is able to walk (and even run) without it.

 Jack is prone to hearing loss caused by a build-up of wax in his ears, which the other priests use to make candles.
 However, he is shown to be able to hear just fine when Ted offers him a glass of brandy.
 He also has a cataract in his left eye.

 In the episode "Cigarettes and Alcohol and Rollerblading", Ted observes that Jack has not been properly sober for 12 years.
 When he briefly awakens from his drunken state, Ted having made him give up alcohol for Lent, he is startled to find that Dougal and Ted are the only ones in the room with him, demanding "Where are the other two?", suggesting he usually sees double.
-Soon afterwards, he realises to his horror that he is "still on that feckin' island."
+Soon afterwards, he realises to his horror that he is "still on that feckin' island".

-In "The Craggy Island Parish Magazines" (A book representing a collection of copies of the fictional "Our Parish" parochial magazine), it is stated that Father Jack served as chaplain to the fictional Paraguayan leader General Guillermo Paz for three years in the 1950s, until he left hours before Paz was hanged from a lemon tree by a group of peasants during an uprising.
+In "The Craggy Island Parish Magazines" (a book representing a collection of copies of the fictional "Our Parish" parochial magazine), it is stated that Father Jack served as chaplain to the fictional Paraguayan leader General Guillermo Paz for three years in the 1950s, until he left hours before Paz was hanged from a lemon tree by a group of peasants during an uprising.
 It is also stated that before he became a priest, Hackett had many varied careers, including captaining a ship.